 This amplifier effect works because each hour of formal learning spills over to four-hours of informal learning for a 4:1 ratio (Cofer, 2000).
 Bell (1977) used the metaphor of brick and mortar to describe this relationship of formal and informal learning—formal learning acts as bricks fused into the emerging bridge of personal growth, while informal learning acts as the mortar, facilitating the acceptance and development of the formal learning.

-Bell also noted that informal learning should NOT replace formal learning activities as it is this synergy that produces effective growth.
+Bell also noted that informal learning should NOT replace formal learning activities, as it is this synergy that produces effective growth.
 This means that those who are calling for lower levels of formal learning are going in the wrong direction if they want to increase informal learning.

 The 20% Social Effect